The Right Questions to Ask During an Interview

 There is an instance where a directive question doesn’t take the form of a logical fallacy.
 When the respondent chooses to accept the assumed form of the question, it prevents a logical fallacy from occurring.

 For example, the question, “What dress are you going to wear tonight?”
 This assumes that the respondent will wear a dress instead of a different article of clothing.
-If they respond by affirming the assumed status, wearing a dress, they prevent a logical fallacy since the assumed information is now presented as correct.
+If they respond by affirming the assumed status of wearing a dress, they prevent a logical fallacy since the assumed information is now presented as correct.
 If they refute the question by indicating they will wear pants, a skirt, etc., it results in a logical fallacy based on the assumption by the questioning party.

 Indirect Assumptive